- Founder of the public-relations firm, Fenton Communications

 In 2005 Fenton published a collection of his photographs, titled SHOTS: An American Photographer’s Journal 1967-1972.
 This book—which includes rare photographs of radicals like Abbie Hoffman, the Chicago Seven, and the Black Panthers—features a foreword by Tom Hayden and commentary by Norman Mailer.

-In addition to Fenton Communications and Environmental Media Services (which was later renamed Resource Media), Fenton has helped incubate and launch such groups as JStreet, Climate Nexus, the Death Penalty Information Center, the Central America Media Project, the Southern Africa Media Project, New Economy Communications, and American Freedom.
+In addition to co-founding Fenton Communications, Environmental Media Services, and New Economy Communications (which works on human rights issues in the global economy), Fenton has helped incubate and launch such groups as J Street, Climate Nexus, the Death Penalty Information Center, the Central America Media Project, the Southern Africa Media Project, and American Freedom.

 For additional information on David Fenton, click here.